Markyjay/fs-django-project/README.md

   Enable users to easily discover and explore detailed profiles of teachers, showcasing their expertise, bio, and availability.

+- ### Book a Session
+  Allow users to schedule an hour tutoring session at a specific date and time.

 - ### Review and Feedback:

    Facilitate a transparent and reliable system for users to leave reviews, rate tutors, and provide valuable feedback on their learning experiences.

-- ### Subject Discussions:

-   Foster an interactive community by providing discussion forums where users can actively engage in conversations, share insights, and seek assistance on various subject topics.

 ___